smartsheet-mobile/smjni/README.md

 ## Building

 Smjni originated on Android so it comes with Android.mk and build.gradle for ndk-build and experimental Gradle plugin respectively.
-In addition it provides portable CMake script that *should* work everywhere and Cocoapods package for Xcode users.
+In addition it provides portable CMake script that *should* work everywhere.
 Instructions for users of other build systems are provided at the end of this section

 ### Android